kazuar/kazuar.github.io/_posts/2015-8-14-raspberry_pi_voice_recognition.md

     main()
 {% endhighlight %}

-If you run the script, you can say the commands and see if the script output will be able to translate you speech correctly and run the correct command.
+If you run the script, you can say the commands and check in the script output if it was able to translate your speech correctly and run the correct command.

 That's it!